JueK3y/Instagram-automated-commenting/README.md

 ## What you need
 A Computer.
 Small, large, laptop, PC, anything will do.
-IAC 2.0 has been tested so far for
+<br>IAC 2.0 has been tested so far for
 - Windows 8 (x64)
 - Windows 10 (x64)
 - Windows 11 (x64)